 - Backhaul contribution of up to $1,000 per premises – up to 50% of costs

 - Backhaul contribution of more than $1,000 per premises – up to 100% of costs over $1,000

-A pre-installation request for nbn™ supplied equipment, or the nbn™ connection box (formally referred to as a NTD – Network Termination Device), can be submitted by developers, builders, authorised representatives on behalf of a developer/builder, or the owner or occupier of a new development.
+A pre-installation request for the nbn™ connection box (also known as the Network Termination Device or NTD), can be submitted by developers, builders, authorised representatives on behalf of a developer/builder, or by the owner or occupier of a new development.

-The person making the request needs to have the authority of the owner and any other occupier to request the pre-installation, and to give certain other waivers and commitments.
+The person making the request needs to have the authority of the owner and any other occupier to request the pre-installation, and to give confirm approvals for the required works to be completed at the property.
 The occupier will place an order for phone and internet independently with their preferred phone or internet provider once the installation is complete.